How To & Education | Real Estate Tools

 - Knowing your audience

 - Knowing your unique value that separates you from big business (and local competitors)

 With a clear understanding of who you serve and why you’re uniquely qualified to help them, your small business marketing plan becomes laser-focused.
-You know which marketing messaging will resonate, the types of images and creative that will connect, the local community events to prioritize & attend, and the marketing channels you should target.
+You know which marketing messaging will resonate, the types of images and creative assets that will connect, the local community events to prioritize & attend, and the marketing channels you should target.

 Having this type of clarity about your audience and your business is liberating.
-Because once you have a clear niche, it’s easier to dial-in your sales pitch.
+Because once you have a clear niche, it’s easier to dial in your sales pitch.
 Now it’s just a matter of finding everyone in your community that you know can use and benefit from your service or product.